We offer conservative pain treatment first. SSRIs and antidepressants need careful moderation and oversite to avoid addiction or triggering bruxism.

 However, there are many barriers for health professionals to implement transformative care with self-management training.
 The lack of reimbursement, time burden, and inadequate training skills coupled with the lack of care coordination, fragmented care, poor communication, and conflicting treatments each interfere with patient-centered transformative approaches in clinical practice.

-The MHNPC has also has a long tradition of providing a cost-effective solution to chronic pain.
+The MHNPC also has a long tradition of providing a cost-effective solution to chronic pain.
 The clinicians understand and implement many cost containment strategies in our treatment plans.
-To achieve cost savings, the clinic developed treatment plans that focus on self-care, self-efficacy, and long term self-management of their pain while addressing both the physical and mental health needs of the patient.
+To achieve cost savings, the clinic developed treatment plans that focus on self-care, self-efficacy, and long-term self-management of their pain while addressing both the physical and mental health needs of the patient.

-The clinic focuses on musculoskeletal health including range of motion, strength, and conditioning to help patients return to normal functioning.
+The clinic focuses on musculoskeletal health including the range of motion, strength, and conditioning to help patients return to normal functioning.
 The clinic also provides pain patients with a pain home to minimize overutilization of care.
-All of their pain care needs can either be provided by the team of pain specialists or arranged and coordinated including care with primary care physician, on call and emergency visits, and phone and e-visits.
+All of their pain care needs can either be provided by the team of pain specialists or arranged and coordinated including care with primary care physician, on-call and emergency visits, and phone and e-visits for healthcare support.

-The clinic uses specific criteria for imaging, surgery, and pharmaceuticals as indicated and encourage the use of evidence based medications when possible.
-The clinic’s focus on long term care helps prevent chronic pain and it’s consequences of addiction, disability, and long-term health care costs with empowering patients to self-manage their pain.
+The clinic uses specific criteria for imaging, surgery, and pharmaceuticals as indicated and encourages the use of evidence-based medications when possible.
+The clinic’s focus on long-term care helps prevent chronic pain and its consequences of addiction, disability, and long-term health care costs by empowering patients to self-manage their pain.
 You can gain relief from a pulled jaw muscle, headaches, neck and should pain at our clinics.

 1. Institute of Medicine.
 Relieving Pain in America: A Blueprint for Transforming Prevention, Care, Education, and Research.
 National Academies Press, Washington, DC; June 29, 2011.